You know you’re a hiker when…

 when you use black toenail polish to hide your dead toenails.

 when one of your most-used possessions is a poop shovel.

 when you know who among your friends snores in their sleep.

 when the first website you read every day is SectionHiker.com

 when your feet have blisters on blisters.

 when 95% of your weekly groceries are dry ration goods.
 Just add water.

-when you have a snickers, ramen noodles, and sports tape for hotspots in every bag you own.
+when you have snickers, ramen noodles, and sports tape for hotspots in every backpack you own.

 when you spend more money on hiking shoes than fancy pumps.

 when you plan your move based on which area has the best trails.